 First, we need to understand that Wabanaki Hoods were worn by both men and women.
 In this article, we will explore the women’s peaked hood.

-The Hairpipe Breastplate was invented by the Comanche in the 1850s and adopted by many other tribes of the Great Plains.
+The Hairpipe Breastplate has historically been associated with the Comanche.
+They were first created in the mid 19th century and were adopted by many other tribes of the Great Plains.
 The term “Hairpipe” is used to describe the long, slim, hollow beads made from animal bone that are used to make Breastplates.

 How to make a Plains Style Breastplate – 36 rows long: